Metalnem/mijailovic.net/_drafts/future-plc.md

 # Removing DRM from all Future plc magazines

 While I was working on removing DRM from Edge magazine, the Edge application for iOS was constantly bombarding me with ads for different magazines from the same publisher.
-That piqued my interest, because I noticed previously that Edge magazine didn't have its own webpage (I purchased my yearly subscription using [MyFavouriteMagazines](https://www.myfavouritemagazines.co.uk/) store).
+That got my attention, because I previously noticed that Edge magazine didn't have its own webpage (I purchased my yearly subscription using [MyFavouriteMagazines](https://www.myfavouritemagazines.co.uk/) store).
 One more thing I found interesting was that the application's REST API looked quite generic.
-What if all other magazines from Future Publishing were using the same API and download format?
+So, what if all other magazines from Future Publishing were using the same API and download format?
 If that was the case, I could make my DRM removal application work with all of them.

-My initial goal when writing the application was to be able to create the backup of the issues that I purchased and also have the option to read them in the application of my choice.
+My initial goal while writing the application was to be able to create the backup of the Edge magazine issues that I myself purchased and to also have the option to read them in the application of my choice.
 I didn't expect that other people would find it useful, because I assumed there weren't that many digital subscribers, especially in the time of great free online gaming portals such as [Kotaku](http://www.kotaku.com)